by Janice Jones |Last Updated 04/24/2024

 With this said, Bostons are very flexible and will do very well within the confines of the owner's ability to provide exercise.

 As with any dog breed, training starting in puppyhood is very important.
-Socialization begins at birth and should be part of any breeding program, but once the puppy goes to the new home, socialization should be part of the daily routine.
+Socialization begins at birth and should be part of any breeding program, but once the puppy goes to the new home, it should be part of the daily routine.

 Most Bostons are food-motivated meaning that you can use tasty treats to encourage good behavior.
 No harsh methods should ever be allowed.
 Boston Terriers are sensitive any anything negative will simply scare them and not motivate appropriate behavior.
 Praise, love and treats will all help create a strong bond between you and your dog.